lamusadecima/Network_for_Golden_Age_Spanish_Poetry/README.md

 # Network for Golden Age Spanish Poetry

-This repository includes complementary materials for my paper "Stylistic Change in Early Modern Spanish Poetry through Network Analysis (with an especial focus on Fernando de Herrera’s role)".
+This repository includes complementary materials for my study on a network for Golden Age Spanish Poetry.

 They include:
 - The corpus of Early Modern (Renaissance and Baroque) Spanish Poetry used in this study, completed with a file containing metadata information.
 These are included in the "corpus" folder.